 Seeing anyone you love fall into the grips of addiction is a confusing and terrifying experience, but when it’s a child watching a parent that they look up to and rely on to feel safe and secure exhibiting the physical and psychological effects of addiction, the emotional effect on the child can be long-lasting.
 Executives are susceptible to addiction too, possibly even more so than other people because of the stress they face at work on a daily basis, and understanding the importance of family and addiction treatment for executives can mean the difference between tearing your family apart and keeping it together.
-For more information about family dynamics in addiction, or to find out what executive addiction recovery program is best suited to your situation, call (877) 474-7113 to speak to an experienced substance abuse counselor today.
+For more information about family dynamics in addiction, or to find out what executive addiction recovery program is best suited for addicted parents, call Behavioral Rehabilitation Services to speak to an experienced substance abuse counselor today.

 Roles of Family Members in Addiction